Visit MSU | Experience campus first-hand

-MSU recently completed a new building on campus to house the Outdoor Recreation Center.
+A recent addition to MSU's campus is the Outdoor Recreation Center.
 They offer 20 minute walk-on tours of this fantastic new facility.
 The Outdoor Recreation Center offers students the opportunity to rent outdoor equipment for a very low cost.
 In addition to the great equipment selection available, they also offer many classes and workshops throughout the year, and planned group outings for MSU students.

-Wrap-up your visit by meeting with one of our MSU Representatives.
 We look forward to your visit so we can answer all your questions about the admissions process, scholarship opportunities, academic programs, student life, Bozeman life, and everything else that Montana State University has to offer.
-This is casual visit (not an interview), so families are encouraged to join in on the fun.
+This is a casual visit (not an interview), so families are encouraged to join in on the fun.

 Not sure what to ask?
 Here are some suggestions.

-Please contact Admissions to make arrangements to meet with a MSU Representative.
+Please contact Admissions to make arrangements to meet with a MSU Admissions Counselor.

 Visit with a Faculty Member